Salmon Burgers with Creamy Lemon Herb Sauce

 Salmon – Measure the salmon by weight after the skin has been removed to be sure you have the right amount.
 To simplify your prep, ask the fishmonger to remove the skin from the salmon at the seafood counter before you get it home.

-Breadcrumbs - These Japanese-style breadcrumbs are available at most grocery stores and have a larger shape that helps to absorb liquids and keep the burgers tender.
+Panko – These Japanese-style breadcrumbs are available at most grocery stores and have a larger shape that helps to absorb liquids and keep the burgers tender.
 They come in gluten-free versions too.
-You can use regular breadcrumbs, but you may need to add more to help the patties hold their shape.

 To Freeze: Form the salmon patties and spread out in a single layer on a sheet pan lined with parchment or wax paper.
 Freeze until solid, 3 to 5 hours.
 Transfer to a freezer bag and freeze for up to 2 months.
 To cook them, lay the salmon burgers flat on a sheet pan and defrost in the refrigerator for 12-24 hours.
 Cook as described above.